guardian/dotcom-rendering/packages/guui/README.md

 } = renderToString(<App />);
 ```

-If server side rendering you can use `htmlTemplate.js` for as the template of a full html page.
+If server side rendering you can use `htmlTemplate.js` as the template of a full html page.
 This template includes the following placeholders:

 - `title`: used in the `<title>`.
 - `vendor`: a path to your bundled vendor script.